syncfusion/ej2-javascript-docs/src/maps/maps/markers.md

 ## Tooltip for marker

 Tooltip is used to display more information about a marker on mouse over or touch end event.
-This can be enabled separately for marker by setting the [`visible`](../api/maps/tooltipSettingsModel/#visible) property or [`tooltipSettings`](../api/maps/tooltipSettingsModel) property to **true**.
+This can be enabled separately for marker by setting the [`visible`](../api/maps/tooltipSettingsModel/#visible) property or [`tooltipSettings`](../api/maps/tooltipSettingsModel) to **true**.
 The [`valuePath`](../api/maps/tooltipSettingsModel/#valuepath) property in the [`tooltipSettings`](../api/maps/tooltipSettingsModel) takes the field name that presents in dataSource and displays that value as tooltip text.
-The following example illustrates enabling the tooltip for the marker.

 {% tab template="maps/default-map", es5Template="marker-tooltip" %}